Hannah-Sten/PP2LAL2PP/docs/Language Specification.md

 ## Comments

 Comments are extra pieces of information that are functionally ignored by the compiler.
-However, it is planned to make the compiler smart enough to place the comments in the generated assembly files.
+However, they do appear in assembly-comments, meaning that almost any comment you write will be placed accordingly in the compiled assembly file.
+There is only one kind of comment, and that's the line comment.

 ### Line comments
-Line commments will make a whole line ignored by the compiler.
+Line commments will make a whole line to be functionally ignored by the compiler.
 You start a line comment with a hash sign `#`.

 ### Example
 ```